Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Introduction

-As the second contribution of this paper, we generalize the DVPP controls to \textit{spatially distributed} device locations in the power grid, ranging from high-voltage transmission systems to low-voltage distribution grids.
-In particular, we consider a DVPP configuration, where the devices are spatially distributed within an area of the power system that is connected to the remaining power grid via one or multiple point of couplings.
-The control of spatially distributed DVPP devices has already been proposed in \cite{zhong2021impact}, where different DVPP topologies in the transmission and distribution system are investigated for grid-following primary frequency control.
-However, the method in \cite{zhong2021impact} relies on the decoupled power flow assumption, and thus does not account for non-inductive line impedances between the spatially distributed devices and associated power losses, which are especially relevant in medium-voltage (MV) or low-voltage (LV) distribution grids \cite{de2007voltage,yao2010design,bevrani2013intelligent}.
-Consequently, the method in \cite{zhong2021impact} cannot provide a desired aggregate behavior at the coupling point(s) of the DVPP area, and affects the overall frequency response only in an imprecise way.
-This is, however, contradicting the literal definition of a (D)VPP, being a device aggregation with the same technological functionality as a single conventional power plant \cite{saboori2011virtual}.
+As the third contribution of this paper, we generalize the DVPP controls to \textit{spatially distributed} DER locations in the power grid, ranging from high-voltage transmission systems to low-voltage distribution grids {with different $R/X$ ratios}.
+In particular, we consider a DVPP configuration, where the DERs are spatially distributed within an area of the power system that is connected to the remaining power grid via one or multiple point of couplings.
+The control of spatially distributed DVPP units has already been proposed in the work in\cite{zhong2021impact}, where different DVPP topologies in the transmission and distribution system are investigated for grid-following primary frequency control.
+However, the method in \cite{zhong2021impact} relies on the decoupled power flow assumption, and thus does not account for non-inductive line impedances between the spatially distributed DERs and associated power losses, which are especially relevant in medium-voltage (MV) or low-voltage (LV) distribution grids {with high $R/X$ ratios\cite{de2007voltage,yao2010design,bevrani2013intelligent}.
+In particular, high $R/X$ ratios may cause a nodal active power injection difference between the local node of a DER and the DVPP's point(s) of coupling.} In this regard, the method in \cite{zhong2021impact} cannot provide a desired aggregate behavior at the coupling point(s) of the DVPP area, and affects the overall frequency response {of the power system} only in an imprecise way.
+This is, however, contradicting the literal definition of a (D)VPP, being a DER aggregation with the same technological functionality as a single conventional power plant \cite{marinescu2021dynamic,saboori2011virtual}.

 In contrast, in our proposed method for spatially distributed DVPP control, we resort to \textit{coupled} desired specifications for frequency and voltage regulation through both active and reactive power.
-In particular, this has been reported to be an effective solution especially for MV or LV grids \cite{de2007voltage,yao2010design,bevrani2013intelligent}, allowing to account for non-inductive grid impedances between the DVPP devices.
-Consequently, we can propose a more versatile control strategy, assuring an accurate matching of a desired response behavior at the coupling point(s) of the DVPP area.
+In particular, {the coupled control of active and reactive power has been reported to be an effective solution for frequency and voltage regulation especially in MV or LV grids with high $R/X$ ratios\cite{rocabert2012control,de2007voltage,yao2010design,bevrani2013intelligent}.
+Since such a coupled control allows to account for non-inductive grid impedances between the DVPP units, we can propose a more versatile control strategy, ensuring an accurate matching of a desired response behavior at the coupling point(s) of the DVPP area.}